⚡ The TL;DR Verdict

 🏨 Accommodation Options

 Staying overnight in Sintra offers a magical experience once the day-trippers leave.
-Accommodation options range from charming boutique hotels nestled in the historic center, like the Sintra Boutique Hotel, to quaint guesthouses and B&Bs that reflect the town's romantic atmosphere.
-You can find unique stays in renovated historic buildings, often with stunning views of the surrounding hills.
+Accommodation options range from charming boutique hotels set in the historic center, like the Sintra Boutique Hotel, to quaint guesthouses and B&Bs that reflect the town's romantic atmosphere.
+You can find unique stays in renovated historic buildings, often with gorgeous views of the surrounding hills.
 Prices can be a bit higher due to the town's popularity and unique appeal, but waking up to the mist-shrouded palaces is priceless.

 Cascais provides a much broader and more diverse range of accommodation.
 You'll find everything from luxurious five-star resorts and beachfront hotels, such as the Grande Real Villa Itália Hotel & Spa, to stylish boutique hotels, family-friendly apartments, and a selection of budget-friendly hostels.
 Its popularity as a holiday destination means there are options to suit every budget and travel style, often with amenities like pools and ocean views.
 The town center also offers many vacation rental apartments.